crokology/crokology.github.io/pages/coding.md

 ---
 layout: page
 title: Material
-description: Current research activities
+description: Useful links for Q and DCE
 ---

 This page is intended to provide helpful resources of my research.
 Most of my current research deals with either Discrete Choice Experiments or Q-methodology.
 Thus, materials here will be linked to these tools.

-### Q-methodolgy
+### Q-methodology

 There are quite helpful resources out there to conduct a Q-study.